No products in the cart.

 Because of their light weight nature, these doors are not good at blocking out sound, making them best for spaces where noise is not an issue, like closets.
 Since they are very low-cost and easy to install, many people choose to use hollow core doors for bedrooms and bathrooms as well.
 Sound is not typically a huge problem for these rooms so hollow core doors will be fine, especially if you have a lot of doors to replace and don’t want to spend a fortune on expensive new doors and installations.

-If noise becomes an issue in a room where you have already installed a hollow core door and you don’t want to deal with the hassle of replacing it, check out these sound-blocking panels that hang over any door frame and reduce noise.
+If noise becomes an issue in a room where you have already installed a hollow core door and you don’t want to deal with the hassle of replacing it, check out our sound-blocking panels for doors.
+This product is designed to hang over almost any door to help block sound.
+Whenever it’s in use, it can be sealed to the wall using velcro or magnets for extra door soundproofing performance.
+Then, when you don’t need it, it rolls up and stay in place with the attached straps.

 If you are replacing existing doors in your home and want to see if the ones you already have are solid or hollow core, follow these easy tips.